emptylight370/sy-format-helper/README.md

 ## Update Logs

+- v0.3.1
+  - Add toUpperCase and toLowerCase functions
+  - Remove from bazaar
 - v0.3.0
   - Change to plugin API to update block
   - Fix withdraw failure issue
 - v0.2.5
   - Fixed an issue where tags were accidentally handled
-- v0.2.2
-  - Fix error in add space

 # Thanks